Skip To Content

 The national fraternity Elon describes explains what bound Israel then, and still defines Israel now.
 And now I, too, have experienced it firsthand.

-One Saturday night in Jerusalem a few weeks ago, I went for a jog along King George St. and passed by Paris Square, where rallies demanding the release of the 101 hostages who remain in Gaza — dozens of whom are believed to be dead — are held every week.
+One Saturday night in Jerusalem a few weeks ago, I went for a jog along King George Street and passed by Paris Square, where rallies demanding the release of the 101 hostages who remain in Gaza — dozens of whom are believed to be dead — are held every week.
 As usual, I paused my run to join the crowd, a reminder to myself that as I run free, Israelis sit captive.

-The program at first proceeded as usual: a speaker decried the abandonment of the hostages, and the crowd shouted back in outrage.
-But then something different happened: on the stage facing the crowd, a video montage of those 101 hostages began to play.
+The program at first proceeded as usual: A speaker decried the abandonment of the hostages, and the crowd shouted back in outrage.
+But then something different happened: On the stage facing the crowd, a video montage of those 101 hostages began to play.

 I did not recognize most of the faces, but the humanity in the videos struck me.
 There they were, before their captivity: dancing, laughing, eating, being silly.
 It was hard to imagine these same lively, vibrant people chained in tunnels underground.